Sorbet: A Neuromorphic Hardware-Compatible Transformer-Based Spiking Language Model: Methods

 \begin{lemma} For all $i \in {0,1,..., n}$, we have $ \frac{1}{2\sqrt{2}} F_2(x_i) \leq \text{PTsoftmax}(x_i) \leq 2\sqrt{2}F_2(x_i)$. \end{lemma}

-The detailed proof is provided in the appendix.
-This lemma establishes that the error rate of our proposed PTsoftmax remains within a constant factor of the traditional softmax function, ensuring its practical applicability.
+A detailed proof is given in~\cref{proofsfm}. ~\cref{lem:ptsfm} shows that the approximation error of PTsoftmax remains within a constant factor of the traditional softmax, confirming its practical applicability.
+Unlike classic softmax, PTsoftmax does not strictly sum to 1, but theoretical analysis and experimental results (\cref{ablationStudy}) indicate that this discrepancy has a minor impact on performance.